omsmith/small-commits-workshop/docs/slides.md

 You're on the right track if:

-* The PR has a single responsibility.
+* The PR has a single responsibility
-* The PR is easy to review.
+* The PR is easy to review
-* The PR can be shipped to production.
+* The PR can be shipped to production
-* The PR is low risk.
+* The PR is low risk

----

-# Closing